mmontee/nrf52840_openWSN_sensor_node/README.md

 Example: <code>~D1234567890~</code>
 </p>
 <p>
 After a valid message is parsed, it is passed to a switch statement that acts on the received <code>cmdByte</code>.
-This byte will trigger a certain action.
-Below, we pass the incoming data as that action or do nothing if the node is the root.
+This byte triggers a specific action.
+Below, the code passes the incoming data as that action or does nothing if the node is the root.
 </p>
 <p align="center">
   <img src="images/openserialRxHandle.png" alt="Code snippet showing the openserial receive handler" border="5" width="1000"/>